kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Make sure everyone knows the Docs deadline (PRs ready for review) is coming the following week.
 - The Deprecations and Removals blog is scheduled for next week shortly after Code Freeze.
 A draft of the blog should be started as reviews and iterations will be needed before publication next week.
-- Follow up with SIGs on release themes.
+- Follow up with SIGs on major themes of the release.

 #### Code Freeze Day